ryanclark/development/README.md

 You'll still need to create a folder for `<service-name>` with a `teleport.yaml` file like mentioned above.

 ### Other info

+#### Only running Teleport, not Webpack too

+You can go into "solo" mode, where Webpack isn't running alongside Teleport and instead you're just getting the webassets built into the Teleport binary.

+To do this, create a file called `.solo`.
+The presence of this file will result in `docker-compose.solo.yml` being the compose file (so all `make` targets will still work with the different file) and you'll be running Teleport without Webpack in front.

+When swapping between solo mode and normal, you just need to re-run `make start`.
+There's nothing that needs to be rebuilt.

 #### Config File